 - Cut one Hem Band using the pattern piece you created.

 1. Sew the sleeves and side seams as described in the Driftwood tutorial.
 I used my overlocker/serger to stitch and finish the seams in one step.

 2. Finish the sleeve with the method of your choice.
 For this top, I decided to omit the elastic and cuff to keep a fluttery look, and instead finished the armhole with a narrow rolled hem.

 5. Gather the neckline to the size of the Neck Binding loop.
 In order to gather evenly, I find that it helps to divide the Neck Binding into 4 equal parts, marked with pins.
 Then divide the blouse neckline into 4 equal parts, marked with pins.
 As you attach the Neck Binding, match up the pins marking the quarters to ensure that the gathers are evenly distributed.
-Pin the right side of the Binding to the wrong side of the neckline, as described in steps 63-64 of the tutorial.
+Pin the right side of the Binding to the wrong side of the neckline, as described in the tutorial.
 The seam in the Neck Binding loop that you sewed previously should be at the centre back of the neckline.